vsbirkhaug/officebot/tdd.md

 The design for the back-end configuration will be done with bootstrap, it's fast to develop with and also removes many design decisions such as how to display forms of checkboxes.

-## Artifical intelligence
+## Artificial intelligence

 One of Officebot's core features is removing the age old "command style" system for making a computer or robot do what you want.
 Using Natural Language Processing techniques, we are able to infer intents and entities from someones natural speech.

-Officebot aims to remove the old "@officebot deploy lybrary/lybrary to prod" and instead replace it with something like "Hey @officebot, send the latest lybrary/lybrary to the horde of customers".
+Officebot aims to remove the old `/deploy lybrary/lybrary to prod` and instead replace it with something like "Hey @officebot, send the latest lybrary/lybrary to the horde of customers".
 From speech like that it can infer the intent to deploy an application, and the entities such as the project, a deployment platform.
-Using my application I can then identify the occurances of these in the text and process accordingly.
+Using my application I can then identify the occurrences of these in the text and process accordingly.

-For example, if the user said "yo @officebot deploy lybrary/lybrary" we can see that no environment is included.
+For example, if the user said `yo @officebot deploy lybrary/lybrary` we can see that no environment is included.
 The bot will detect that and ask something like "yeah sure, what environment shall I get it on?" and can then continue the process.
 This makes the bot much easier to approach, especially as a new employee.

 For the NLP I've decided to make use of a Microsoft preview product which works well with some of the other tools I've selected.
 Microsoft's Language Understanding Intelligence Service (LUIS) is a service which can be trained.
 The training is very important as it allows me to define my own intents, actions, and entities.
 The bot will then receive all of the user input and attempt to match it to an intent with any entities.
-Because it receives all user input, it also makes this avalible for training later on, meaning the bot will get better and better over time at identifying language.
+Because it receives all user input, it also makes this available for training later on, meaning the bot will get better and better over time at identifying language.

-The NLP can also be trained and re-deployed without having to re-deploy the main bot since it's a microsoft service.
-This is invaluble as it means the bot can continue to improve without any down time.
+The NLP can also be trained and re-deployed without having to re-deploy the main bot since it's a Microsoft service.
+This is invaluable as it means the bot can continue to improve without any down time.

 ## Coding Standards